chaoran/node-serialize/README.md

 ## What does it do?

-Asynchrny in nodejs is great, except that it makes your code looks horrible because of all the callbacks.
+Asynchrony in nodejs is great, except that it makes your code looks horrible because of all the callbacks.
 If you use synchronous functions, which give you good-looking, easy-to-read code, they will block the thread and make your server not responsive.

 Here's `serailize` to the rescue! `serialize` converts your asynchronous functions into serialized versions.
 Serialized functions are executed one after another, without explicitly chaining them with callback functions. `serialize` does __NOT__ execute the function synchronously (block the thread), it just serialize the execution of asynchronous functions.
 So that it makes the code looks synchronous, but it is actually ascynhronous underneath.